graphql/graphql-spec/spec/Section 7 -- Response.md

 associated syntax element.

-If an error can be associated to a particular field in the GraphQL result, it should contain an entry with the key `path` with a list of path segments starting at the root of the response and ending with the field associated with the error.
+If an error can be associated to a particular field in the GraphQL result, it should contain an entry with the key `path` that details the path of the response field which experienced the error.

+This field should be a list of path segments starting at the root of the response and ending with the field associated with the error.
 Path segments that represent object fields should be strings, and path segments that represent array indices should be 0-indexed integers.
 If the error happens in an aliased field, the path to the error should use the aliased name, since it represents a path in the response, not than the query.

 For example, if fetching one of the friends' names fails in the following
 query: